3MAH/3mah.github.io/_pages/team.md

 The [TIMC laboratory](https://www.timc.fr/) (Translational and Interdisciplinary Medicine in Grenoble) is a CNRS research unit (UMR 5525) at Université Grenoble Alpes.
 It brings together researchers from the fields of medicine, biology, computer science, mathematics and engineering to develop innovative approaches in health sciences and biomedical engineering.
 Within TIMC, the **BIOMECAMOT** team focuses on biomechanics, constitutive modeling of biological and engineering materials, and the development of computational tools for multiscale and multiphysics simulations.
 The 3MAH tools are actively developed within this team, bridging the gap between advanced material modeling and biomedical applications.

 The [I2M laboratory](https://www.i2m.u-bordeaux.fr/) (Institut de Mécanique et d'Ingénierie) at Université de Bordeaux gathers research efforts in mechanical engineering.
 I2M is part within several projects connected to design the industry of the future, functional materials, sustainable housing or to prevent deterioration of famous historical sites as the cave of Lascaux.
-Such projects are supported by skills acquired and developed in the field of multiscale physical phenomena within heterogeneous media and systems, either using experimental approaches (from microscopy to process instrumentation), or the numerical tools (such as Simcoon and fedoo, but you shall have a look at [Notus](https://notus-cfd.org/) in fluid mechanics, and [GranOO](https://www.granoo.org/) for 3D dynamic simulations based on the discrete element method).
+Such projects are supported by skills acquired and developed in the field of multiscale physical phenomena within heterogeneous media and systems, either using experimental approaches (from microscopy to process instrumentation), or the numerical tools (such as simcoon and fedoo, but you shall have a look at [Notus](https://notus-cfd.org/) in fluid mechanics, and [GranOO](https://www.granoo.org/) for 3D dynamic simulations based on the discrete element method).

 Other institutions have participated or are using the 3MAH tools around the world: